followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/4 Events/seriesSelectionChanged.md

 ===========================================================================

 <!--shortDescription-->
-Raised when a series is selected or the selection is canceled.
+Raised when a series is selected or selection is canceled.
 <!--/shortDescription-->

 <!--fullDescription-->